Tax Guide for Auto Repair Garages

 Labor and Services

 Generally, your charges for labor and services are not taxable.
-Certain labor items are taxable.
+However, certain labor items are taxable.
 You must list the labor charges on a separate line on your invoices.

-- Installation labor on used vehicles: replacing parts, installing sound systems.
+• Installation labor on used vehicles, such as replacing parts or installing sound systems.

-- Repair labor: rebuilding carburetors, replacing parts in transmissions, performing body work.
+• Repair labor, such as rebuilding carburetors, replacing parts in transmissions, or performing body work on a vehicle.

 Taxable Labor:

 Core charges are trade-in allowances included in the price of a part, designed to encourage the return of old parts that can be reconditioned.
-When a core charge gets refunded, whether the tax will also be refunded depends on whether the sale of the part was a new/used part or a reconditioned/rebuilt part.
+When a core charge gets refunded, whether the tax will also be refunded depends on whether the sale of the part was a new or used part or a reconditioned or rebuilt part.

 Sale of a New or Used Part with Core Charge